winks/f5n.org/content/blog/2019/advent-of-code-2019.md

 ## Day 14 - Space Stoichiometry

-Used Python and again hit some sort of road block until I got a clue, again the solution was to start from the other side.
+Used Python and again hit some sort of road block until I got a clue, again the solution was to start from the other side and not build a tree.
 My solution was good for part 1, but very, very slow.
 So again I borrowed someone's part 1 solution in order to be able to do part 2.
 Half-cheating, maybe.